PKU-SEC-Lab/dac-sdc-2024/_pages/info.md

   * 1280x720: 1932 images
   * 1920x1088: 243 images
   * 1920x1072: 37 images

 *Note we will only use 3000 images for the preliminary submissions and use all 6000 images for the final evaluation.
-All the designs will be evaluated based on Batch Size = 1.*
+All the designs (including latency and accuracy) will be evaluated based on Batch Size = 1.*

 ## Other Info